-- > Tag: CS (short of Clear Snapshot)
+- Tag: CS (short of Clear Snapshot)

 - Format: CS,<subscription-ID>,<item>

 - Used when: to notify that the snapshot of an item has been cleared.

-- Arguments: 2
+ڬ Arguments: 2

-- <subscription-ID>

-The ID of the subscription.

-- ♦ <item>
+<item>

 Index of the item whose snapshot has been cleared.
 The index is 1-based, and the order of items in the subscription is determined by the Metadata Adapter.